Hi! I’m a Ph.D. student in Computer Sciences at the University of Wisconsin–Madison and the Waisman Center, where I am advised by Daifeng Wang.

 News

-- [October 2023] Deepgami, our method for multi-modal integration using deep auxiliary learning was accepted in Genome Medicine.
+- [October 2023] DeepGAMI, our method for multi-modal integration using deep auxiliary learning, was published in Genome Medicine.
 Press

-- [July 2023] CMOT, our method for cross-modality imputation using optimal transport, was accepted in Genome Biology.
+- [July 2023] CMOT, our method for cross-modality imputation using optimal transport, was published in Genome Biology.

-- [May 2021] Selected for Computer Science graduate summer scholarship.
+- [May 2021] Awarded the Computer Science Graduate Summer Scholarship.